holygame/YARP_OVRHEADSET/README.md

 		 cd build
 		 cmake -G "Visual Studio 15 2017 Win64" ..

-launch the .sln created in the build folder
+ * launch the .sln created in the build folder and build the libraries

+ * add the path to GLFW3.dll to your PATH env variable ( if ovrheadset device isn't ready when typing yarpdev --list , this is very likely the cause )

 ## 2. GLEW

 * Download [GLEW](http://glew.sourceforge.net/), make sure to take the source version.

 * Go to  "GLEW_DIR"\build\vc12 and launch glew.sln to build the libraries ( make sure you have administrator rights)

+* add the path to GLEW.dll to your PATH env variable ( if ovrheadset device isn't ready when typing yarpdev --list , this is very likely the cause )

 ## 3. OculusSDK